miaozhang2025/Vegetation-resistance-to-flash-drought/README.md

 # Vegetation-resistance-to-flash-drought
-src: the code to identify flash/slow droughts and detect the resistance of GPP/SIF to flash droughts
+src: the code is used to calculate the resistance, response time, and response intensity of ecosystem productivity to flash droughts